Linaro/website/_posts/previous/2014-05-29-linaro-14-05-available-download.md

 author: koen.kooi
 category: blog
 date: 2014-05-29 17:52:04
-description:
-  The Linaro 14.05 release is now available for immediate download.
+description: The Linaro 14.05 release is now available for immediate download.
 Here you will find links to all the products in this release.
 layout: post
 link: /blog/linaro-14-05-available-download/
 slug: linaro-14-05-available-download
 tags:
-  - android
-  - connect
-  - embedded
+- Android
-  - Engineering cycle
+- Connect
-  - Evaluation builds
+- Embedded
-  - kernel
+- Kernel
 - Linaro
 - Linux
-  - Linux on Arm
+- Linux On Arm
 - LSK
 - Open Source
-  - Opensource
-  - release
-  - release cycle
-  - software
+- Software
-  - toolchain
+- Toolchain
-  - tools
+- Tools
 title: Linaro 14.05 Available for Download!
 wordpress_id: 5912
 ---